StSav012/pycatsearch/README.md

 ### `async_downloader`

-This is just like `downloader`, but much, much faster.
+This is like `downloader`, but much, much faster.
 The download speed is limited by the remote servers.
 Most of the time, it takes no more than 90 seconds to load all the data.